-- Goal #1: Work with the EEC to explore solutions to increase energy efficiency for clean water utilities and future non-compliance issues under the CWA. - Goal #2: Streamline loan processes, communication, and the sharing of data between KIA and DOW. - Goal #3 Implement the utility portal within the WRIS to improve communication and reporting between the utility, KIA, and regulatory agencies. - Goal #4 Establish a relationship with other funding agencies to coordinate project funding with multiple sources. - Goal #5 Identify priority watersheds and reach out to the municipalities for project development and funding assistance. - Goal #6 Identify systems with emerging contaminants and provide assistance and funding to those systems to develop feasible ways to eliminate those contaminants. - Goal #7 Administer the CWSRF to issue loans at fees commensurate with risk, such that the revolving nature of the CWSRF is assured in perpetuity.
+- Goal #1: Work with the EEC to explore solutions to increase energy efficiency for clean water utilities and future non-compliance issues under the CWA. - Goal #2: Streamline loan processes, communication, and the sharing of data between KIA and DOW. - Goal #3: Establish a relationship with other funding agencies to coordinate project funding with multiple sources. - Goal #4: Identify priority watersheds and reach out to the municipalities for project development and funding assistance. - Goal #5: Identify systems with emerging contaminants and provide assistance and funding to those systems to develop feasible ways to eliminate those contaminants. - Goal #6: Administer the CWSRF to issue loans at fees commensurate with risk, such that the revolving nature of the CWSRF is assured in perpetuity.